itsuki-t/FakeDeviceData/README.md

 4. Press the "PLUS" button, and then select "save and exit"

 ## What you can do:
-* Impersonate your device to other devices.
+* Impersonate your device to other device.
   (By changing the Build.DEVICE and Build.PRODUCT)
 * Limit the target application to impersonate.
-  (For example only just disguised to "Google Play")
+  (e.g. "Google Play" only.)

 ## Caution:
 You get a bootloop if you impersonate a system app (and some normal app).